dart-lang/site-www/src/_tutorials/server/cmdline.md

 the program instead reads from stdin using the `pipe()` method.
 Because `pipe()` is asynchronous
-(returning a Future, even though this code doesn't use that return value), the code that calls it uses `await`.
+(returning a future, even though this code doesn't use that return value), the code that calls it uses `await`.

 <?code-excerpt "misc/bin/dcat.dart (pipe)" replace="/pipe/[!$&!]/g"?>